-MEDICAL BENEFITS CHART What you must pay when Services that are covered for you you get these services Ambulance services\ \$0 copay for each Medicarecovered ground or air Covered ambulance services include fixed wing, rotary wing, transportation service. and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. \Prior authorization rules may apply for non-emergent transportation services, including out-of-network to in-network facilities.
-Annual physical exam There is no coinsurance, copayment, or deductible for Our plan covers an annual routine physical exam in addition to the one routine physical exam Medicare-covered annual wellness visit.
-This exam is covered once every year. per calendar year.
+MEDICAL BENEFITS CHART Services that are covered for you What you must pay when you get these services Ambulance services Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan. \$0 copay for each Medicare- covered ground or air transportation service. • Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+Prior authorization rules may apply for non-emergent transportation services, including out-of-network to in-network facilities.
+Annual physical exam There is no coinsurance, Our plan covers an annual routine physical exam in addition to the Medicare-covered annual wellness visit.
+This exam is covered once per calendar year. copayment, or deductible for one routine physical exam every year.
 This exam allows you to see your provider annually without a specific medical complaint and includes a comprehensive physical exam.
 Please Note: if you are treated or monitored for an existing medical condition during the visit when you receive this preventive service, a copay or coinsurance may apply for the care received for the existing medical condition.
-Annual wellness visit There is no coinsurance, copayment, or deductible for If you've had Part B for longer than 12 months, you can get an the annual wellness visit. annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
-This is covered once every 12 months.
+Annual wellness visit There is no coinsurance, If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+This is covered once every 12 months. copayment, or deductible for the annual wellness visit.
 Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
 However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
 Please Note: if you are treated or monitored for an existing medical condition during the visit when you receive this preventive service, a copay or coinsurance may apply for the care received for the existing medical condition.